Embroidermodder/website/emrm/index.rst

 of some of the costs involved:

 \begin{enumerate}
-\item Developer time for 2 core developers
+#.
+Developer time for 2 core developers
-\item Computer equipment and parts
+#.
+Computer equipment and parts
-\item Embroidery machinery
+#.
+Embroidery machinery
-\item Various electronics for kitbashing Embroiderbot
+#.
+Various electronics for kitbashing Embroiderbot
-\item Consumable materials (thread, fabric, stabilizer, etc...)
+#.
+Consumable materials (thread, fabric, stabilizer, etc...)
 \end{enumerate}

 If you have found our software useful, please consider funding further